- Now that we have COVID-19 vaccines available, we are able to keep our pregnant folks and families safer from infection and serious illness.

 Urgent: On September 30, the Centers for Disease Control and Prevention (CDC) recommended urgent action to increase COVID-19 vaccination among people who are pregnant, recently pregnant (including those who are lactating), who are trying to become pregnant now, or who might become pregnant in the future.

 The COVID-19 vaccines.
 Seems like they are all anyone is talking about!
 With so much information shared daily, it can be hard to know where to start.

 First, let’s talk about the vaccines themselves.
-COVID-19 vaccination is recommended for everyone 12 years and older including people that are pregnant, breastfeeding, planning a pregnancy or may become pregnant in the future.3 Right now, there are three vaccines authorized in the U.S. and two different types of vaccines.
+COVID-19 vaccination is recommended for everyone eligible including people that are pregnant, breastfeeding, planning a pregnancy or may become pregnant in the future.3, 35 Right now, there are three vaccines authorized in the U.S. and two different types of vaccines.
 Pickles & Ice Cream Georgia is here to break down what you need to know along with helpful references for you to learn more!

 Frequently Asked Questions

 The vaccine will protect you and baby against severe illness, hospitalization, and death because your immune system is prepped to deal with the virus already!
 In fact, vaccinated people are at a 5x reduced risk of getting infected, more than 10x reduced risk of hospitalization, and more than 10x reduced risk of death compared to people who have not been vaccinated.21